Bataan Death March: Forced March

-Upon arrival at the Capas train station, they were forced to walk the final 9 mi to Camp O'Donnell.
+Upon arrival at the Capas train station, they were forced to walk the final 14 km to Camp O'Donnell.
 Even after arriving at Camp O'Donnell, the survivors of the march continued to die at rates of up to several hundred per day, which amounted to a death toll of as many as 20,000 Americans and Filipinos.
 Most of the dead were buried in mass graves that the Japanese had dug behind the barbed wire surrounding the compound.
 Of the estimated 80,000 POWs at the march, only 54,000 made it to Camp O'Donnell.

-The total distance of the march from Mariveles to San Fernando and from Capas to Camp O'Donnell is variously reported by differing sources as between 60 and 69.6 mi.
+The total distance of the march from Mariveles to San Fernando and from Capas to Camp O'Donnell is variously reported by differing sources as between 96.6 and 112 km.
 The Death March was later judged by an Allied military commission to be a Japanese war crime.